 Mohammed Al-aswad - PhD candidate

-Majed Alharbi - PhD candidate
+Majed Alharbi - PhD candidate (2020 graduation)

 A collaborative research project includes the School of Physics, the Institute of Cancer Research in London, the Optical Fibre Sensors Research Centre at the University of Limerick and the Dept. of Radiotherapy Physics in the Galway Clinic.
 The aim of which is to characterise novel optical fibre sensors, benchmark their response against Monte Carlo models and Gafchromic film measurements.
 The novel sensor can then be used in a wide variety of applications such as to investigate the dosimetric effect of using ultrasound imaging for image guidance for radiotherapy.